synopsys-sig/synopsys-extension/README.md

 ## Synopsys Security Scan - Polaris

-Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Polaris into azure pipeline.
+Synopsys Security Scan Extension available in the Azure DevOps Marketplace is the recommended solution for integrating Polaris into Azure pipeline.

 Here's an example piepline for Polaris scan using the Synopsys Synopsys Security Scan: